 ❌ SMALL AGENCY: A collection agency with less than 20 employees will surely be hungry for growth but will lack licencing in all states.
 It will also lag behind in technology, data security and providing performance reports.
 They may not necessarily have debt collectors who have experience in your particular industry and likely operate in only one time zone.

 ❌ VERY LARGE AGENCY: A large collection agency (with over 500 employees) will certainly have more headcount and branches, but will lack personal attention.
-They will surely be rich in technology and have pan USA license, but unless you are client who submits over than 1000-5000 accounts a year, you will likely feel get no personal attention.
+They will surely be rich in technology and have nationwide collection license, but unless you are client who submits over than 2000-5000 accounts a year, you will likely feel lack of personal attention.
 Due to the large volume they deal with, their collection rates just average.
 Upper management will likely focus on generating higher profits for themself and getting new clients, instead of focusing largely on recovery rates and client retention.

 2. Technology and Security: